 According to a recent announcement from Hanoi authority in Vietnam, local residents of the Old Quarter will be relocated to a new urban area for the preservation of historical sites, temples, and old mansions of special value in the area.

-Currently, there are some 6,500 households residing in the Old Quarter and many are now living in cramped houses, narrow alleys and crumbling infrastructure.
+Currently, there are some 6,500 households residing in the Old Quarter and many are now living in cramped houses, narrow alleys, and crumbling infrastructure.
 The relocation will surely reduce the population density of the area.

-If you’re interested in the Old Quarter, you might also have interest in this 7-Day North Vietnam Tour which includes a cyclo/rickshaw ride in the Old Quarter.
+If you’re interested in the Old Quarter, you might also have an interest in this 7-Day North Vietnam Tour which includes a cyclo/rickshaw ride in the Old Quarter.